Add to your Claude Code skills

 English | 中文

-Run npx ai-devkit@latest init and your agent gets:
+Run npx ai-devkit@latest init and your project gets:

 | What you need | What AI DevKit installs |

-CLAUDE.md / .cursor/rules / AGENTS.md for every projectBefore AI DevKit, your agent is a capable but inconsistent chatbot.
-After AI DevKit, it has a workflow, memory, verification gates, and reusable skills that travel with your repo.
+CLAUDE.md / .cursor/rules / AGENTS.md / MCP setup per toolBefore AI DevKit, your agents are powerful but scattered.
+After AI DevKit, they have shared setup, a control surface, searchable memory, communication paths, and reusable skills that travel with your repo without bloating every prompt.

 npx ai-devkit@latest init

 One wizard.
-Pick your agents, install the workflow, and give them the same operating model.
+Pick your agents, install the control-plane pieces you need, and give every tool the same operating model.
 It writes project-local files you can review and commit.
 Re-run it whenever your agent list or workflow changes.

 Here's what lands in your repo: